-We promote a culture of data-informed decision making in Hawaii, by making data more accessible, relevant, and meaningful.
-We seek to ensure that leaders and decision makers, at all levels and across all sectors, use data to know more so that they can do better—for their employees, constituents, and communities.
+We are working to promote a culture of data-informed decision making in Hawaii by making well being data more accessible, relevant, and meaningful.
+We seek to ensure that we can use data to know more so we can do better.

 Our Framework of Well-Being

 How can we begin understanding a concept as complex and multi-faceted as well-being?
 What are some of the critical pre-conditions that allow people to flourish?
 And how does Hawaii fare, on both state and local levels, in ensuring these pre-conditions are met?

 Our framework of well-being helps ground an understanding of this concept into 10 key domains.
 These domains, in turn, provide scaffolding for both exploring existing data on well-being measures and identifying data gaps to be addressed.

 Our Indicators Dashboard can help you begin exploring specific measures of the 10 well-being domains.
 Curious to learn how median household varies across geographic regions statewide?
 Want to know which communities in Hawaii experience the greatest degree of rent burden?
 Our dashboard is a great place to start.